richtastic/ff/src/voronoi/wiki/index.md

 **KEY NOTES:**
-- if line is vertical (direction.x=0, A.x-B.x=0, m=inf) &rarr; single solution at y = f(A.x)
+- If line is vertical (direction.x=0, A.x-B.x=0, m=inf) &rarr; single solution at y = f(A.x)
-- if A equals 0 &rarr; single tangent point intersection: Bx + C = 0, solve linear equation
+- If A equals 0 &rarr; single tangent point intersection: Bx + C = 0, solve linear equation
-- if sqrt interrior (discriminant) equals 0 &rarr; single intersection at origin (also tangent)
+- If sqrt interrior (discriminant) equals 0 &rarr; single intersection at origin (also tangent)
-- if sqrt interrior (discriminant) less-than zero &rarr; imaginary solutions, no intersection
+- If sqrt interrior (discriminant) less-than zero &rarr; imaginary solutions, no intersection
-- else &rarr; 2 unique solutions, solve quadratic equation
+- Else &rarr; 2 unique solutions, solve quadratic equation

 *If the parabola is infinitely thin (focus.y=directrix.y) it is a vertical line &rarr; intersection(s) possibly exists at (focus.x,---)*